ilg-physics-ucsb/physics3l-manual/Lab3-Week1/Lab3-Week1.md

 Now we want to figure out what masses you can use with your apparatus.

-You can use any household item you can weigh for this, however, we have several recommendations: Coins, Flour, Sugar, and Salt.
+You can use any household item you can weigh for this, however, we have several recommendations: Coins, Batteries, Water, Flour, Sugar, and Salt.

 The mass range you will want to be looking at is anywhere from about 20g to 1000g depending on how thick your rubber bands are.
 Most small rubber bands should only get about 350g, while thicker ones can hold over 1000g.

 Mixing and matching materials for your masses is certainly fine.
+Please note however, that certain items should not be combined, such as water and batteries.
 Below are tables for how much each of your recommended materials weigh.

 US Coins: